Advocating for Learning Stories as an Assessment Alternative, The Making of a Movement.

 Meanwhile, Annie is doing training all over California and the US, a lot of training!
 While learning stories in New Zealand come in many different styles, Annie strongly suggests writing learning stories directly to the child.
 She feels writing to a child emphasizes the very different mindset and emotional connection that learning stories provide.

-If you’d like to learn more about SALSA, the 2019 National Learning Stories Conference in CA or Annie’s work you can contact her here. email@example.com
+If you’d like to learn more about SALSA, the 2019 National Learning Stories Conference in MI or Annie’s work you can contact her here. email@example.com